$cholarship $eekers since Nov. 30, 2022

 I have tried to keep descriptions as brief but informative as possible.
 I have also chosen NOT to share those that charge "entry fees," have geographic limitations, or request your banking information (instead of sending a check to you or your college).
 I have tried to indicate "School Exclusive," "Local," "Regional" and "State" where appropriate if you want to narrow your choice, as well as "Institutional" for college-specific opportunities.
 You can also use the "Find" function to search by due date or keyword.

-ALL LINKS were tested before posting and again in April 2022!
+ALL LINKS were tested before posting; again in April 2022; and are in the process of being updated again in November 2022!
 If a listing has a "verified" date, that means the published deadline is within 6 months of that date.
 However, sometimes deadlines and even web pages change, and due to the sheer number of opportunities, I may not be able to keep up with every update.
 If a page has moved, simply copy the name and paste into a search box in a new window, or notify me so I can help you find it.
 Also, do NOT wait until the deadline in case it has been moved!

 A number in (parenthesis) after the amount indicates the number of awards offered.

 Please have the following items ready, as many applications require some or all:

 NOTE: The GPA listed is the MINIMUM required unless otherwise specified.